 The Hiram Bingham Train

-A luxury voyage; for those who want to make the most out of their excursion to Machu Picchu.
-Afternoon tea in the famous Machu Picchu Sanctuary Lodge is included, located at the entrance of the archaeological complex.
+Machu Picchu’s iconic train offers a luxury voyage for those who want to make the most out of their excursion to Machu Picchu.
+Afternoon tea in the famous Machu Picchu Sanctuary Lodge located at the entrance of the archaeological complex, is also included.
 A professional guide will also accompany you throughout the days visit, including on the train.